learnery/learnery/README.md

     rake build

-And test it locally by specifying the full path in the Gemfile of you learnery app:
+And test it locally by specifying the full path in Gemfile.theme of you learnery app:

     gem 'learnery-theme', :path => '/really/long/path/to/learnery-theme'

 repeat until you are satisfied with your changes.
-Then push your gem to a public repository, and change the Gemfile in you learnery app:
+Then push your gem to a public repository, and change the reference in Gemfile.theme in you learnery app:

     gem 'learnery-theme', :git => 'https://github.com/MYNAME/theme-MYTHEME.git'